Loading

 Train

-The metra is one of the most affordable ways to get to the city.
-If you're staying at a hotel in Bartlett, there's a metra stop you can take to Chicago Union Station.
-The address of the Bartlett Metra Station stop is 120 E. Railroad Avenue, Bartlett, IL 60103.
+For those staying at our hotel block and looking to explore the city, the Metra is a great option.
+The address of the Itasca Metra stop near our hotel block is 399 W Irving Park Rd, Itasca, IL 60143.
 The stop in Chicago is called Chicago Union Station and its address is 225 S Canal St, Chicago, IL 60606.
-The line between the two stations is Milwaukee District West (MD-W); the MD-W schedule is available at the provided link (click the view button below).
-You can either pay on the Ventra app, with cash to the conductor, or at a ticket vending machine at either station.
+The line between the two stations is Milwaukee District West (MD-W); the MD-W schedule is available at the link below.

 Train